-Attack on Titan Season 4 Part 2 is on its way.
+Attack on Titan Season 4 Part 2 has finally arrived.
 So let’s dive into the backstory of AOT and find out when and how we can watch its epic conclusion.

 Attack on Titan Season 4 Part 2 brings this epic anime series to a close.
 Based on the incredibly successful manga by Hajime Isayama, the anime series has transcended cult appeal, bursting through to mainstream success all over the world.

 The manga itself has concluded, so now it’s time to turn our attention to the screen to revel in this ‘end of an era’ event.
 Read on to discover the backstory to this phenomenon, the controversy surrounding it, and most importantly: how and when to sink your teeth into the final season.

 The tale of Attack on Titan is now the stuff of legend.
 The manga, first serialised in 2009, follows the story of Eren Yaeger and is set in a post-apocalyptic world, where humans are hunted to the brink of extinction by giants called titans.
 The remaining humans live behind three protective circular walls.
 At the beginning of the story, a wall is breached, and Eren’s mother is killed and eaten as a result.

 Escaping with his life, Eren is out for blood.
 He joins the Survey Corps, whose mission is to defeat this existential threat.
 In a twist though, Eren discovers that he has the ability to transform into a titan — a potential secret weapon to utilise in this battle to the death.

 Throughout the seasons, traitorous behaviour is revealed from within the Survey Corps, plus the humans and titans get to know each other more and exploit attempt to exploit that knowledge in the pursuit of victory.
 There’s only one certainty as the story reaches its climax: all-out war.

 We are 4 months away from Attack on Titan The Final Season Part 2 pic.twitter.com/G9jJbQJ3ZK